dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

 ---

-It is safe to say that almost all eBPF programs can extract and send kernel event data to user space applications.
+It is safe to say that almost all eBPF programs can capture and send kernel event data to user space applications.

-However, eBPF tracing program types like kprobes, fprobes, and tracepoints are often preferred because they hook onto points or functions in kernel with access to rich, actionable data for tasks like performance monitoring or syscall argument tracing.
+However, eBPF tracing program types like kprobes, fprobes, and tracepoints are often preferred because they hook into kernel functions or events with access to rich, actionable data for tasks like performance monitoring or syscall argument tracing.

 But their overlapping functionality can make choosing the right one confusing.